Neighborhood Lights 2018

-Neighborhood Lights 2018, an immersive public artist-in-residency program that spreads the magic of Light City Baltimore into neighborhoods throughout Baltimore City, begins Friday, April 6 through Sunday, April 8, 2018 with many projects potentially on extended view through the festival.
-Neighborhood Lights is part of Light City Baltimore, organized by the Baltimore Office of Promotion & The Arts.
-Selected artists-in-residence work directly with a neighborhood to create an illuminated public project within that community.
+Neighborhood Lights is an immersive artist-in-residency program that spreads the magic of Light City Baltimore into neighborhoods throughout the city.
+Selected artists-in-residence work directly with a specific community to create an illuminated public project within that neighborhood.
+Light City Baltimore is organized by Baltimore Office of Promotion & Arts.

 About Neighborhood Lights 2017